 “I don’t think we’ll ever go back to working the way we did before.
 And it’s all for the better at the end of the day.”

 On Slack, workers are sharing pictures of their home working spaces, favorite playlists, and personal check-ins about the ups and downs of working through a crisis.
-Colleagues are also taking time to coordinate virtual happy hours.
+Colleagues are also taking time to coordinate online happy hours.

 “People are still able to share their lives in this environment,” Christie says.
-“We’re finding ways to connect with each other and drive our culture in digital ways that we’ve never really explored before.”
+“We’re finding ways to connect with each other and drive our culture in ways that we’ve never really explored before.”

 Looking toward the future: preparing for remote work post-pandemic

 After the crisis subsides, Christie says, Twitter will build on this positive momentum and continue to promote a remote work culture.
-Plans include hosting more virtual all-hands meetings and documenting decisions in Slack channels.
+Plans include hosting more all-hands meetings and documenting decisions in Slack channels.
 She anticipates that more people will begin to work remotely both full- and part-time.

 “I don’t think we’ll ever go back to working the way we did before,” she says.
 “And it’s all for the better at the end of the day.”